hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_vim.md

 1. Open `spider.txt`, and delete the word "water" from line #2.
 2. Quit without saving.
-3. Open `spider.txt` again, and delete: "Down came the rain."
+3. Open `spider.txt` again, and replace every occurrence of "spider" with "unicorn".
+4. Delete: "Down came the rain."
-4. Save the file.
+5. Save the file.
-5. Undo your previous deletion.
+6. Undo your previous deletion.
-6. Redo your previous deletion.
+7. Redo your previous deletion.
-7. Delete the first and last words from each of the lines.
+8. Delete the first and last words from each of the lines.
-8. Save the file and see whether your results match your neighbors.
+9. Save the file and see whether your results match your neighbors.

 ***